Pecsavi/Launcher/README.md

 ## License

-This is a simple internal tool.
-No license is included by default.
+This project is released as open source and is publicly available.